zfanli/pure-blog/README.md

 title: title of post # *required
 subtitle: some descriptions about this post # *required
 date: 2018-12-16 00:00:00 +8 # *required, time zone is optional
-# NOTICE: `date` is used as unique id to initial comment issue by gitalk, so DO NOT change it after comment issue was created!
-Otherwise new issue will be created.
+# NOTICE: `date` is used as unique id for initial comment issues by gitalk,
+# so DO NOT change it after issue was created!
+# Otherwise new issue will be created,
+# and old comments will be lost.
 lastUpdateTime: 2018-12-20 13:01:37 +8 # *optional, show at post page if exists
 externalCSS: file name of external CSS if need # optional
 tags: # optional, show at homepage if exists